Legend of Tianyun Mountain: Criticism

 This was the first time director Xie Jin focused on Anti-Rightist Movement, and faithfully displayed that particular history on the screen.
 The film boldly and intensively revealed that historic tragedy that honest people were mistakenly condemned to "rightist".
-The film tried to analyze the historic lessens from various aspects including politics, ethics and morality, and address the origins of the tragedy.
+The film tried to analyze the historic lessons from various aspects including politics, ethics and morality, and address the origins of the tragedy.
 It mixed the individuals' personality, emotional changes with the political atmosphere, social problems and history development, underscoring the theme.
 The film won the Best Picture, Best Director, Best Cinematography, Best Art Design awards in the first Golden Rooster Awards in China in 1981.